 2018 |

 Memorandum of Cooperation (MoC) with Japan to widen the scope of training and jobs for Bangladeshi youths in Japan.
-Secretary of the Ministry of Expatriates’ Welfare and Overseas Employment of Bangladesh and the Ministry of Justice, Ministry of Foreign Affairs and Ministry for Health, Labor and Welfare of Japan have jointly signed the MoCin Tokyo. |
+Between Ministry of Expatriates’ Welfare and Overseas Employment of Bangladesh and the Ministry of Justice, Ministry of Foreign Affairs and Ministry for Health, Labor and Welfare of Japan |

 Japan |